Magritte. La ligne de vie

 René Magritte, The Sixteenth of September - KMSKA - Collectie Vlaamse Gemeenschap © Succession René Magritte - SABAM Belgium, 2025

 The exhibition Magritte.
-La ligne de vie revisits that key moment in Belgian art history.
+La ligne de vie revisits precisely this key moment in Belgian art history.
 It invites you to walk, as it were, through Magritte’s lecture, guided by his own words and the paintings he described at the time.
 Just like him, you begin with his early work and encounter paintings full of visual riddles and wordplay, such as Ceci n’est pas une pipe.
 Magritte himself explains why he painted trees and windows so often, and what lies behind these motifs.

 At the same time, the exhibition shows how important this lecture was for the Antwerp Surrealist scene.
 Figures such as Mariën and Léo Dohmen, who would later help shape post-war Surrealism in Flanders, found a guide in Magritte.
 His appearance at the KMSKA marks a turning point: Magritte presents himself not only as an artist but also as a thinker.
 His sober, visual approach stands in stark contrast to the dreamy French Surrealism and sets the tone for a distinctive Belgian variant, in which mystery is hidden within the banal.